HFC Bank PPI Claim

 * PPI refunds obtained through our claims service, amount is prior to our fees plus VAT and any income tax.

-Many consumers may have been mis-sold PPI (Payment Protection Insurance) by HFC Bank, PPI may have been added to a customer's policy by HFC Bank, in some cases without their knowledge.
-HFC Bank may have refused a credit application if PPI was refused by the customer.
+Many customers may have been mis-sold PPI (Payment Protection Insurance) by HFC Bank, PPI may have been added to a customer's policy by HFC Bank, in some cases without their knowledge.
+HFC Bank may have disapproved a credit application if PPI was refused by the customer.

 HFC Bank PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by HFC Bank.

-There are many examples of HFC Bank mis-selling PPI, some consumers were not even made aware by HFC Bank that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not advised by HFC Bank that it was optional.
+There are many examples of HFC Bank mis-selling PPI, some consumers were not even made aware by HFC Bank that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by HFC Bank that it was optional.